nisfeb/urbit-boot-automation/README.md

 1. `./droplet_create.sh -n PLANET_NAME -t DIGITAL_OCEAN_TOKEN -k URBIT_NETWORK_KEY` takes the planet name, network key, and DigitalOcean token and creates a properly sized and named Droplet with a properly configured `authorized_keys` entry for Ansible to use.
 It then adds the planet to inventory with the correct variables.
 2. `ansible-playbook -i inventory/hosts setup.yml` takes the planet configurations in inventory and sets their status.

+## Contributing

+WARNING: The `droplet_create.sh` script adds server details to the `inventory/hosts` file.
+This data should _not_ be pushed into a public repository.
+Ensure that you remove this information before creating a PR or pushing to a public fork.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.